Skdss1632/irctc_automation/README.md

 Book Tatkal ticket within 25 seconds..

+**⚠️ Disclaimer:**

+This Python script for automating IRCTC ticket booking is created strictly for educational and demonstration purposes.
+The code and its usage are intended to showcase Python scripting capabilities and best practices.

+**Warning:**

+Unauthorized use of this script to access or manipulate IRCTC services in violation of their terms of service or legal regulations is strictly prohibited.
+The author(s) and associated entities disclaim any responsibility for misuse or legal consequences resulting from unauthorized activities using this script.

 ### Features
 - ✓Can book Tatkal, Premium Tatkal, and Normal Tickets.
 - ✓Books tickets even if opened 2-3 minutes before Tatkal time.